techlobo/ATX_Switch/README.md

 A bit more detail is provided [here](./Rough_costs/README.md).

-Some further savings can be made (e.g. cheaper fan, use of dupont cable rather than motherboard switch extender,....) but these are what I went with.
+Some further savings can be made (e.g. cheaper fan, no fan at all, use of dupont cable rather than motherboard switch extender,....) but these are what I went with.